 Empathy in Healthcare

 Empathizing and understanding the patient’s predicament is a powerful step in enabling innovative solutions to emerge.
 Connecting with the patient is essential fieldwork that must be done.
-Discover the specific problems, gather details, and let the patient know that these concerns are being heard.
+Discover the specific problems, gather details, and let the patient know these concerns are being heard.
 Innovative solutions might include basic things like sending appointment reminders via text message instead of email.